 Setting up automatic payments will relieve you of having to remember to send payment each month.
-Arrange for a payment date immediately after you get paid each month to avoid bouncing your payment to your lender.
+Arrange for a payment date immediately after you get paid each month to avoid bouncing your payment to your Direct Loan servicer.
 Contact your Direct Loan servicer to make repayment arrangements.

-2. Keep your address up-to-date with your lender.
+2. Keep your address up-to-date with your Direct Loan servicer.

-Your lender cannot alert you of a problem with your account if they cannot find you.
-Be sure to notify your lender every time your address, email address or phone number changes.
-If you are planning to leave the country it is an excellent idea to provide your lender with an alternative way to keep in touch with you, for example by email or by corresponding with a relative.
+Your Direct Loan servicer cannot alert you of a problem with your account if they cannot find you.
+Be sure to notify your Direct Loan servicer every time your address, email address or phone number changes.
+If you are planning to leave the country it is an excellent idea to provide your Direct Loan servicer with an alternative way to keep in touch with you, for example by email or by corresponding with a relative.
 You are responsible for making your payments each month, even if you do not receive a bill.

-3. Tell your lender if you cannot afford to make your payment.
+3. Tell your Direct Loan servicer if you cannot afford to make your payment.

-Your lender will not know that you cannot afford to make a payment unless you notify them.
-Your lender will likely be able to offer you a solution that will provide relief from your payments and protect your credit.
+Your Direct Loan servicer will not know that you cannot afford to make a payment unless you notify them.
+Your Direct Loan servicer will likely be able to offer you a solution that will provide relief from your payments and protect your credit.

-4. If you return to school, notify your lender.
+4. If you return to school, notify your Direct Loan servicer.

 If you return to school at least half time you can defer your student loan payments (on loans received after 7/1/1993).
-However, your lender will not be automatically notified that you have returned to school.
-You are responsible for notifying your lender.
-If your student loan goes into default while you are in school, your lender does not have to clear any negative credit reporting associated with your default.
+However, your Direct Loan servicer will not be automatically notified that you have returned to school.
+You are responsible for notifying your Direct Loan servicer.
+If your student loan goes into default while you are in school, your Direct Loan servicer does not have to clear any negative credit reporting associated with your default.

-5. Do not avoid your lender.
+5. Do not avoid your Direct Loan servicer.

-If your lender is attempting to contact you because you are past due, they are not calling to scold you.
+If your Direct Loan servicer is attempting to contact you because you are past due, they are not calling to scold you.
 Rather, they wish to inform you of the status of your account and possibly to offer you solutions to bring your account current.
 Avoiding the issue of a past due student loan will not make the problem go away.
-In fact, avoiding your lender will likely escalate the seriousness of your default.
+In fact, avoiding your Direct Loan servicer will likely escalate the seriousness of your default.

-6. Plan your borrowing carefully.
+6. Plan your borrowing carefully

 Cutting back on your spending now can save you money and stress later.
-If you budget carefully, you may find that you do not need to take out a student loan.
+If you budget carefully, you may find that you do not need to take out a student loan, or that you don't need to borrow as much.
 The best way to avoid student loan default is to avoid taking out a loan in the first place.
 If taking out a loan is unavoidable, borrow as little as possible.